 Source: Krienbrook Permeable Pavers

-So don’t let all this rain get you down!
-There are ways to deal with all this water in an incredibly creative manner that is both functional and beautiful at the same time.
-And don’t we all just love form and function working together?
-YES!!
+Rain gardens are a way to deal with all the water that we experience in the Pacific Northwest in a creative manner that is both functional and beautiful at the same time.
+Don’t you love seeing form and function working together?

-Redoing your outdoor areas, whether you are starting from scratch, updating parts of an existing landscape or completely renovating your current landscaping, can be a lengthy and expensive process.
-Phased landscape design and installation can help you adjust your time, labor, and budget to create your dream affordable landscaping project in easy-to-manage steps.
+Whether you are starting from scratch, updating parts of an existing landscape or completely renovating your current landscaping, redoing your outdoor areas can be a lengthy and expensive process.
+Phased landscape design and installation can help you adjust your time, labor, and budget to create your dream landscaping project in easy-to-manage steps.

 Creating a master plan is a critical first step in phased affordable landscaping installation.
 A master plan is necessary to keep the end result in mind, and that plan can be adjusted as needed throughout the different phases.
 When the full project can be envisioned, it is also easier to plan the order of phases to be installed with the greatest efficiency so there is less disruption to established parts of the yard or garden when a new phase is begun.